SharminSirajudeen/open-source-guide/index.md

 Redis (the company) had raised over $300 million and was preparing for an IPO.
 But cloud providers were making money on Redis while the company struggled to capture value.

 **The Switch:**
-In March 2024, Redis switched to dual licensing: SSPL (Server Side Public License) and their own RSAV (Redis Source Available License).
+In March 2024, Redis switched to dual licensing: SSPL (Server Side Public License) and their own RSAv2 (Redis Source Available License v2).
 Both prevent cloud providers from offering Redis as a service without paying.

 **The Immediate Response:**
-Within ONE WEEK of the announcement, Redis contributors banded together and created Valkey under the Linux Foundation.
+Within days of the announcement, Redis contributors banded together and created Valkey under the Linux Foundation.
 Major backers included AWS, Google Cloud, Oracle, Ericsson, and Snap Inc.

 <p align="center">
   <img src="https://raw.githubusercontent.com/SharminSirajudeen/open-source-guide/master/images/im_outta_here.png" alt="Homer Simpson backing into bushes - I'm outta here">